odinb/Lenovo_Yoga_7_2-in-1_16AKP10/README.md

 `sudo systemctl enable NetworkManager-wait-online.service`

 For WiFi:<br />
-Stop race-condition by storing password in config, not kwallet:<br />
+Stop race-condition by storing password in config, not kwallet.<br />
+Replace "TheSSID" with your actual SSID:<br />
 `sudo vi /etc/NetworkManager/system-connections/TheSSID.nmconnection`

 Change "psk-flags=1" to "psk-flags=0" and make sure the password is present: